Kari Jaquesson: Views

-Jews and Israel
+Holocaust denial, Jews and Israel

+Jaquesson has promoted Holocaust denial for years, and has claimed that "there was no one who tried to exterminate the Jews in Europe.
+If they did, they did a lousy job, since the Jewish population had not shrunk after the war."

-In 2015 Jaquesson implied that Israel supported ISIS, and was criticized by the Norwegian Humanist Association and other critics of promoting Antisemitic conspiracy theories.
+In 2015 Jaquesson implied that Israel supported ISIS, and was criticized by the Norwegian Humanist Association and others, who accused her of promoting antisemitic conspiracy theories.

 Syria

 Jaquesson is a long-time supporter of Bashar al-Assad.
 John Færseth argued that Jaquesson painted a picture of "a grand, international conspiracy against a popular Assad regime."

-Views on gender
+Views on transgender people

-Jaquesson is a self-described TERF and has said that "a man cannot become a woman."
+Jaquesson has said that "a man cannot become a woman."
 She is active in the Women's Declaration International anti-transgender group.
 She has also been active in the radical feminist Feminist Group Ottar and has often caused controversy as a representative of that group; in 2016, she told a 17-year girl to "suck dick ten times a day".
 The controversy regarded the legalization of prostitution, and the sucking was proposed to picture the unpleasant daily life of a prostitute.

 COVID-19 misinformation

 From 2020 Jaquesson has actively promoted COVID-19 misinformation.
 She claimed there was no pandemic and ridiculed the public health measures, such as the use of masks.